heliopause/OSMAR/readme.txt

 		use all available exposure sets to increase SNR (and reduce saturation) this probably needs to be done first but possibly after gain correction (think about this)
- 7. calculate BRDF
- 8. display results
-		with ERROR BARS (see Foo thesis, OSE book) not sure how to incorporate misfocus (human error)
- 9. perform normal estimation to correct for non-planar surface basically, find actual incident angle for given measurement currently, assumption is that sample is flat, since incident angles were estimated using mirror in sample position
+ 7. perform normal estimation to correct for non-planar surface basically, find actual incident angle for given measurement currently, assumption is that sample is flat, since incident angles were estimated using mirror in sample position
+ 8. calculate BRDF and display results with ERROR BARS (see Foo thesis, OSE book) not sure how to incorporate misfocus (human error)
-10. use all three wavelengths
-		could later combine according to a particular visual response (predator!)
+ 9. enable combination of all three wavelengths should be able to specify a particular visual response
+10.	create mathematical models